Skip to content

 Need clear acrylic parts without chipped holes or stress cracks?

-MakerStage offers CNC machining services with free DFM review on every RFQ.
+MakerStage offers CNC machining services with review during quoting on every RFQ.
 If your part may need cast sheet, oversized fastener holes, or a switch to polycarbonate, call that out in the upload so the material and geometry tradeoffs are reviewed up front.

 Upload acrylic part for review